-- Figure A1 shows a scatter plot of the Cr-index calculated based on measurements from the - 24 roller chain against the Cr-index calculated based on the Euclidean distances between - consecutive pins from the pinboard.
-A linear regression can be established with a satisfying - 26 R-value.
-It can be seen that the R-value increases when the regression is made based on - 27 mean values per land use. - 28 >> figure A1 approximately here - 29 Figure A2 shows the non-linear regression fitted to the scatter plot of the Cr-index from the - 30 chain against the RR measured with the pinboard.
-Three outliers were excluded from the - 31 regression to create a better fit.
+Figure A1 shows a scatter plot of the Cr index calculated based on measurements from the roller chain against the Cr index calculated based on the Euclidean distances between consecutive pins from the pinboard.
+A linear regression can be established with a satisfying $R^2$ value.

+Figure A2 shows the non-linear regression fitted to the scatter plot of the Cr index from the chain against the RR measured with the pinboard.
+Three outliers were excluded from the regression to create a better fit.